 4. Where do your customers come from and what kind of shoe do they buy?

 Our customers come from all over the world.
 Most of our customers live in the United States, but we also have a healthy number of customers in countries such as Canada, Australia, and the United Kingdom.
 We’ve even had customers from exotic destinations such as Bahrain, Mauritius, and Kyrgyzstan!
 The desire to achieve natural foot health is a worldwide phenomenon, and we have had the great fortune, in our many years of operating, of reaching customers in over 100 countries around the globe.

 We have a fairly even split between folks looking for athletic shoes, casual shoes, and sandals.
 I would say that most people are looking for versatile footwear that can be used for any number of activities.
 We try to emphasize to our customers that you can do almost anything (including hiking or running) in almost any pair of shoes, provided the shoes are foot-health-positive.
 All the shoes we feature are flat, flexible, and widest at the ends of the toes, so it’s really just a matter of personal preference for folks when it comes right down to it.

 5. Can customers contact Natural Footgear about foot problems?

-We have put a tremendous amount of work into the Education section of our website, and we’re really proud of this assemblage of articles.
+We've put a tremendous amount of work into the Education section of our website, and we’re really proud of this assemblage of articles and resources.
 This section of our site, along with our collection of free e-courses, can be a great starting point for someone interested in learning more about a particular foot health topic, foot region, or foot condition.
 So, though we don’t answer any specific foot problem-related questions, we can provide helpful general info for folks interested in learning more about a natural approach to feet and foot health.
 Also, because we don’t have the benefit of full health history interviews and physical examinations, we can’t truly understand what’s going on with each person, and so we often send people to a list of providers who have at least some understanding of natural foot health concepts and approaches.
 In a lot of cases, people can find a provider at a location that’s at least relatively close to where they live.

-We offer a limited selection of excellent products, and all the models featured in our men's and women's footwear collections are popular because they address the various foot health, performance, and/or style/fashion needs that exist out there.
-Far more important to us than overall sales, however, is that our customers find what’s best for them and their unique foot health considerations, and that the footwear we feature conforms to our criteria for what constitutes truly functional footwear.
+As mentioned previously, we offer a limited selection of excellent products, and all the models featured in our men's and women's footwear collections are popular because they address the various foot health, performance, and/or style/fashion needs that exist out there.
+Far more important to us than popularity, however, is that our customers find what’s best for them and their unique foot health considerations, and that the footwear we feature conforms to our criteria for what constitutes truly functional footwear.

 7. What is your own favorite shoe?

 That’s a tough one!
-I actually love equally all the models we offer.
+I actually love equally all the models we feature on our site.
 One shoe that’s particularly versatile is the Lems Primal 2.
 It’s got everything we typically look for in a foot-healthy shoe, and it works in so many different situations.
 In the warmer weather, I often do my trail running in the Luna Mono.
 I like the way this sport sandal performs on the trail and how it changes my entire experience of running and being in nature.
 For gym workouts, I'm a big fan of the Xero Prio, with its flexible, zero drop sole, and for long-distance hikes, I love the spacious and accommodating toe box of the Ahinsa Sundara Ankle Barefoot (pictured above).

 8. Do you see a trend in minimalist shoes?
 What do you expect for the future?

-The only trend we’ve seen in minimalist shoes is an ever-increasing number of people trying (and benefitting from) this unique approach to footwear.
-We tend not to pay too much attention to the general trends happening in the footwear industry; we instead choose to focus on the core principles of our approach that have worked for so many people in the past.
-We’ve found an approach that works for most people, most of the time, and we’re very happy that footwear exists that offers people the possibility of lasting foot health.
-We will always be happy to work with any shoe manufacturer who shares our same vision and ideals.
+The only trend I've seen in minimalist shoes is an ever-increasing number of people trying (and benefitting from) this common sense approach to footwear.
+At Natural Footgear, we tend not to pay too much attention to the general trends happening in the footwear industry; we instead choose to focus on the core principles of our footwear and foot health philosophy that have worked for so many people in the past.
+We’ve found an approach that works for most people, most of the time, and we’re very happy that footwear exists that offers consumers the possibility of lasting foot health.

-We really do like the concept of “minimalism” (i.e., less shoe leading to increased foot strength and healthier foot anatomy and function), but we're careful with this word.
-Minimalist doesn't always equate to “healthy,” as many minimalist shoes, while being good in many ways, have a much too narrow toe box, which can significantly negate any foot health benefits that otherwise might be achieved.
+Here at Natural Footgear, we really do like the concept of “minimalism” (i.e., less shoe leading to increased foot strength and healthier foot/toe alignment and function), but we're careful with this word.
+“Minimalist” doesn't always equate to “healthy,” as many minimalist shoes, while being good in many ways, have a much too narrow toe box, which can significantly negate any foot health benefits that might otherwise be achieved.
 This then gives “minimalism” in general a bad name.
 We hope the trend is toward shoes that are healthy for feet, period.

 9. Which shoe do you think deserves more attention?

-I think one shoe that flies a bit under the radar is Be Real Shoes.
-Be Real shoes are the creation of Jason Applegate, and the company is based in the Czech Republic.
-In the Chitra (as well as the other models Ahinsa produces), Lukáš has created a truly amazing shoe that meets all of our criteria for Natural Footgear Certification.
-We love this shoe for so many reasons, including its flat, flexible sole, its versatile nature (it works great both in water and on land), and its extremely generous toe box that allows for natural toe splay.
-This shoe works really well in combination with the other footgear we offer on our site for synergistic foot health benefits.
+I think one shoe that flies a bit under the radar is the Ahinsa Chitra for men and women.
+Ahinsa Shoes is founded by Lukáš Klimpera, and the company is based in the Czech Republic.
+In the Chitra (as well as the other models Ahinsa produces), Lukáš has created a truly amazing, ethically sourced and constructed shoe that meets all of our criteria for Natural Footgear Certification.
+We love this comfortable athletic shoe for so many reasons, including its flat, flexible sole, its lightweight design, and its extremely generous toe box that allows for natural toe splay.
+This shoe also works really well in combination with the other footgear we offer on our site for synergistic foot health benefits.
 It’s a true all-around winner that deserves a lot of accolades.